 7. Enjoy small-town fun in Wimberly

-Travel back in time to the Wild West at Pioneer Town, an old-timey town with cool buildings that the whole family will love.
-If just one day isn’t quite enough, the Wimberly area is full of cabin rentals and hotels with spas, and offers adventure like horseback riding and ziplining, artsy activities, like glass blowing, and even tastings at a rum distillery.
+Experience the Wild West at Pioneer Town, an old-timey town with cool buildings that the whole family will love.
+If one day isn’t quite enough, the Wimberly area is full of cabin rentals and hotels with spas.
+It offers adventure like horseback riding and ziplining, artsy activities like glass blowing and even tastings at a rum distillery.

 And if you travel to Wimberly in the summer, don’t forget to visit the Blue Hole Regional Park, Cypress Falls Swimming Hole or Jacob’s Well Natural Area.
 These swimming holes offer a cool respite from the sweltering Texas heat.